 The university’s approach to dealing with impairments and the right to disadvantage compensation are governed in the academic regulations which apply without exception to any and all education as well as continuing and executive education programmes.

-Affected students must file a formal request in writing for disadvantage compensation with proof of the bodily impairment with the head of programme responsible.
-The proof may consist of a detailed medical report or of a statement from a qualified specialist body.
+Affected students are required to file a formal request (in writing) for disadvantage compensation with their head of programme.
+The request must include proof of the impairment, which may consist of a detailed medical report or statement from a qualified specialist body.

-Implementation takes place in collaboration with all persons involved, depending on the situation and is the responsibility of the head of the programme.
-The "barrier‐free" contact point can provide advice and support for the implementation.
-The Lucerne University of Applied Sciences and Arts guarantees confidentiality to students involved in the process.
+The provision of disadvantage compensation is done on a case-by-case basis and is the head of programme’s responsibility.
+It is a collaborative effort between all parties involved and, if required, with the advice and support of the "barrier‐free" contact point.
+The Lucerne University of Applied Sciences and Arts guarantees confidentiality to the students involved in the process.